WonderTools/RedisCache/Module2.md

 We will be going through some basic commands so we get an understanding of different types of data structures supported by Redis.

 ### Strings
+String types are the basic data types in Redis.
+Strings in Redis can store integers, images, files, strings and serialized objects, since Redis strings are byte arrays that are binary safe and have a maximum size of 512MB.
 ```
 SET name "John"
 GET name